rubencougil/byteland/README.md

 # README #

-It is a simple DDD (Domain Driven Design) example implementation of a REST API It manages Restaurants, Clients and Reservations.
+It is a simple Hexagonal Architecture example implementation of a REST API It manages Restaurants, Clients and Reservations.